 Ten years ago, the largest event we’d ever planned was our wedding with just over 100 people in attendance.
 We’re no different than anyone who attends our festival; we’re just two people who love great beer, small businesses, supporting local charities, and festivals.

 As one of the two owners of Brewvolution, LLC, Chad Montgomery works full-time planning and managing events for the company.
-He also helps to manage Civil Pour, our coffee shop and beer bar opening in July 2018.
+He also helps to manage Civil Pour, our coffee shop and beer bar which opened in September 2018.
 Previously he was an Operations Manager of a local IT-consulting firm named Qoverage, which provides outsourced IT for small businesses in Dallas.
 His favorite styles of beer are Belgians, sours of all kinds, barrel-aged beers, and English barley wines.
 He loves live music, coffee, traveling, weight lifting, competitive Street Fighter 2 Super Turbo, movies, and technology.
 He graduated in 2015 from The University of Texas at Dallas with a degree in Business Administration (Innovation and Entrepreneurship).

 We’ve really enjoyed not only donating to the North Texas Food Bank, but volunteering at their facility these past 8 years.
 As a result, we’ve chosen them as our charitable organization to receive a portion of the proceeds from Big Texas Beer Fest as well.
 Besides, who doesn’t love a charity that uses 94 cents of every dollar donated, directly for their cause?